RIM walks away from BBX name after trademark fight

 In yet another public relations debacle for a company that has suffered through a series of them recently, the court said RIM could not use the BBX name until it could sort out copyright infringement allegations.

-After a humiliating, four-day BlackBerry service outage two months ago, RIM was apparently in no mood for a drawn-out legal battle over the moniker.
+After a humililating, four-day BlackBerry service outage two months ago, RIM was apparently in no mood for a drawn-out legal battle over the moniker.

 Instead it will call the new operating system "BlackBerry 10," skipping from the latest BlackBerry 7 to illustrate the significance of the upgrade.
 The new system, once completed, will combine features of the legacy BlackBerry software with the QNX software that now powers RIM's PlayBook tablet computers.